5 April 2023

 Connect

-Connect is a fantastic tool for the school to keep in touch with families of East Butler Primary School.
+Connect is a fantastic tool for the School to keep in touch with families of East Butler Primary School.
 If you are not receiving Connect messages please contact the front office and we will be happy to help.

 In-term Leave